Keshav13142/Noteable_React/README.md

 <h2>Features</h2>

 - Added GitHub and Google OAuth (Google only for test Users)<br>
-- Session handling and authentication is done using JWT and the passwords are sated and hashed before they are saved in the DB..<br>
+- Session handling and authentication is done using JWT and the passwords are sated and hashed before they are saved in the DB<br>

 ---